Early Childhood Education Program (C100)

 Special Requirements

 Field placement is a mandatory and complex component of the program.
-Should accommodation issues arise, an Accessible Learning Consultant may be called upon to assist the applicant in determining whether she/he can meet the requirements necessary for safe caregiving for young children.
+Should accommodation issues arise, an Accessible Learning consultant may be called upon to assist the applicant in determining whether she/he can meet the requirements necessary for safe caregiving for young children.

 In compliance with requests from our student placement partners and requirements from Public Health and Ontario legislation, all students in this program must have completed the following prior to beginning field placement:

-- standard First Aid with CPR level C course
+- standard first aid with CPR level C course

 - medical clearance